davidcristian/Book-Library-Python/README.md

 The application includes a reusable Python module with an iterable data structure, a unique sorting algorithm, and a filter method.
 This module is accompanied by comprehensive PyUnit tests ensuring 100% coverage.

+## Getting Started

+### Prerequisites

+- Python 3.11

-## Installation and Setup
+### Installation

-- Clone the repository.
+1. Clone the repository.

-- Configure the application using the `settings.properties` file.
+2. Configure the application using the `settings.properties` file.

 ## Usage

-- Run the `main.py` file having `src` as the working directory.
+1. Run the `main.py` file having `src` as the working directory.

-- Follow the on-screen prompts to manage the library.
+2. Follow the on-screen prompts to manage the library.

 ## Preview